Modern Christian Christmas Traditions

 The tradition's roots are in the legend of Saint Nicholas, who dropped gold into a poor man's stockings.
 The stockings were drying by the fireplace, a common place for drying clothes.

-A hanging stocking reminds us to give to those less fortunate than ourselves and to give thanks to God for what we have.
+A hanging stocking reminds us to lend to those less fortunate than ourselves and to express thanks to God for what we have.